Christopher Wilkes: Legal career

-Wilkes has served as president of the West Virginia Judicial Association, co-chairman of the Youth Services Committee of the Court Improvement Board, and a member of the Judges Initiative Committee of the Business Law Section of the American Bar Association.
+During his time on the judiciary, Wilkes served as president of the West Virginia Judicial Association.
+He was co-chairman of the Youth Services Committee of the Court Improvement Board, and a member of the Judges Initiative Committee of the Business Law Section of the American Bar Association.
 He also served as a member of West Virginia's Judicial Investigation Commission, and was a West Virginia Bar Foundation Fellow.

-Wilkes served as the first chair of West Virginia's Business Court Division from 2012-2018, and continued with that business court as a senior judge.
 He also served as a Business Court Representative to the American Bar Association's Business Law Section.
+Wilkes filed to run for the Supreme Court of Appeals of West Virginia on August 20, 2018, and came in third among 10 candidates (with 13% of the vote, the winner Tim Armstead gaining 26% of the vote).